jasonsbmoc/funlunch/README.md

 # fun lunch
-just a simple pure HTML list of very good graphic designers
+just a simple pure HTML list of very good graphic designers who used to eat lunch together